 The road to diagnosis

-If you have made an appointment with your GP, on first meeting you will be asked a few questions about the nature of your symptoms.
+On the first meeting with your GP, you will be asked a few questions about the nature of your symptoms.
 Your doctor then may decide to carry out a number of physical examinations to determine what may be the underlying issue causing you to experience these symptoms.
 The tests and examinations may include:

 - A tummy and rectal examination - to check for lumps or irregularities.

 - A blood test - to check for anaemia and to ensure there is no bleeding in your bowel.

 If initial tests suggest that you may have bowel cancer, you may be required to undergo some tests in hospital to get a firm diagnosis.
 Procedures such as a flexible sigmoidoscopy, a colonoscopy or a computerised tomography (CT) colonography can allow doctors to get a full picture of your bowel health:

 Flexible Sigmoidoscopy – this is an examination of your rectum using a small long tube with a camera and light on the end called a sigmoidoscope.
 Doctors can also take a biopsy during this procedure which can be sent off to the laboratory for examination and a diagnosis.
 You will be required to eat a suitable diet in the run-up to the procedure, and will need to take a laxative around 12 hours before to ensure your system is suitably cleansed.